Eyal Berkovic: Maccabi Tel Aviv

 The return to Israel opened with promise as the 2005–06 season was the 100th anniversary for Maccabi Tel Aviv and the club wanted to celebrate with a championship.
 The club signed several more stars such as Avi Nimni, Giovani Rosso, Blessing Kaku, Avi Yehiel, and Eugen Trica.
-Berkovic announced at a press conference that the team would go all the way to win the Double.
+Berkovic announced at a press conference that the team would go all the way to secure the domestic double.
 Although the team had a positive start to the season, they were not able to sustain good form and their chances of winning the title diminished, resulting in a sacking of the coach Nir Klinger, who was replaced with Ton Caanen.

 Berkovic announced his retirement from professional football on 7 May 2006.

 International career

 Berkovic gained 78 caps and scored 9 goals for the senior Israel national team.

+Media career

+From 2007 until 2023, Berkovic hosted a popular sports radio program along with Ofira Asayag.

+In November 2017, the two began to present a weekly television show on Friday evenings, called Ofira and Berkovic, on Keshet Channel 12.
+The show achieved high ratings, but critics scolded the interviewers' vulgar style.
+Several interviews caused public controversy, such as with trans model Stav Strashko, or with rapper Dudu Faruk.
+Berkovic quit the show in 2023.
+Shortly after, he signed a contract with Reshet13, which made him one of the most highly paid TV personalities in Israel.

 Management career

 In the summer of 2006 he was appointed as the general manager of Maccabi Netanya.
 However, he was manager only for two months in which time he did not oversee any games.
 He stated that he left the job due to poor professional relations with Daniel Jammer, the club's owner and chairman.
 Berkovic had been an active manager in the transfer market during his two months, signing 15 players including Mazuwa Nsumbu, Liran Strauber and Itay Shechter.

 In May 2014 he was appointed as general manager of Hapoel Tel Aviv.
-In January 2015 he resigned following a break-down in his relationship with club owner, Haim Ramon.
+In January 2015 he resigned following a breakdown in his relationship with club owner, Haim Ramon.

 On 11 May 2015, Berkovic became the owner of Hapoel Rishon LeZion from Liga Leumit, he paid $385,000 for the ownership of the club.